What is Guided Imagery?

-Guided imagery is a gentle but powerful technique that focuses and directs the imagination.
+Guided imagery meditation is a gentle but powerful technique that focuses and directs the imagination in proactive, positive ways.
 It can be just as simple as an athlete's 10-second reverie, just before leaping off the diving board, imagining how a perfect dive feels when slicing through the water.
 Or it can be as complex as imagining the busy, focused buzz of thousands of loyal immune cells, scooting out of the thymus gland on a search and destroy mission to wipe out unsuspecting cancer cells.

-When properly constructed, imagery has the built-in capacity to deliver multiple layers of complex, encoded messages by way of simple symbols and metaphors.
-You could say it acts like a depth charge dropped beneath the surface of the "bodymind", where it can reverberate again and again.
+When properly constructed, guided imagery meditation has the built-in capacity to deliver multiple layers of complex, encoded messages by way of simple symbols and metaphors.
+You might say it acts like a depth charge dropped beneath the surface of the psyche, where it can reverberate again and again.

-Over the past 25 years, the effectiveness of guided imagery has been increasingly established by research findings that demonstrate its positive impact on health, creativity and performance.
+Over the past 40 years, the effectiveness of guided imagery has been increasingly established by research findings that demonstrate its positive impact on health, creativity and performance.
 We now know that in many instances even 10 minutes of imagery can reduce blood pressure, lower cholesterol and glucose levels in the blood, and heighten short- term immune cell activity.
-It can considerably reduce blood loss during surgery and morphine use after it.
+It can reduce blood loss during surgery and morphine use after it.
 It lessens headaches and pain.
-It can increase skill at skiing, skating, tennis, writing, acting and singing; it accelerates weight loss and reduces anxiety; and it has been shown, again and again, to reduce the aversive effects of chemotherapy, especially nausea, depression and fatigue.
+It can increase skill at skiing, skating, tennis, writing, acting and singing; it accelerates weight loss and reduces anxiety ; and it has been shown, again and again, to reduce the aversive effects of chemotherapy and radiation therapy, especially nausea, depression, soreness and fatigue.

-Because it is a right-brained activity, engaging in it will often be accompanied by other functions that reside in that vicinity: emotion, laughter, sensitivity to music, openness to spirituality, intuition, abstract thinking and empathy.
+Because of the brain structures involved when guided imagery techniques are deployed, it will often heighten emotion, laughter, sensitivity to music, openness to spirituality, intuition, abstract thinking and empathy.

 One of the most appealing and forgiving features about imagery is that almost anyone can use it.
 Although children and women probably have a slight, natural advantage, imagery skips across the barriers of education, class, race, gender and age - a truly equal opportunity intervention.

-Even though it can be considered a kind of meditation, it is easier for most westerners to use than traditional meditation, as it requires less time and discipline to develop a high level of skill.
+Even though it is a form of meditation, guided imagery is easier for most to use than mindfulness meditation, as it requires less time and discipline to develop a high level of skill.
 This is because it seduces the mind with appealing sensory images that have their own natural pull.
-And because it results in a kind of natural trance state, it can be considered a form of hypnosis as well.
+And because it results in a kind of naturally immersive trance state, it is rightly called a form of self-hypnosis as well.

 People can invent their own imagery, or they can listen to imagery that's been created for them.
-Either way, their own imaginations will sooner or later take over, because, even when listening to imagery that's been created in advance, the mind will automatically edit, skip, change or substitute what's being offered for what is needed.
-So even a tape, CD or written script will become a kind of internal launching pad for the genius of each person's unique imagination.
+Either way, their own imaginations will sooner or later take over, because, even when listening to imagery that's been recorded, the mind will automatically edit, skip, change or substitute what's being offered for what is needed, becoming a kind of internal launching pad for the genius of each person's unique imagination.

 3 Principles of Guided Imagery